BYLAWS OF THE GREATER NEW YORK METROPOLITAN ARECHAPTER/ASSOCIATION OF COLLEGE AND RESEARCH LIBRARIES, INC.

 ARTICLE III OBJECTIVE

-The Chapter is organized exclusively for charitable, scientific, literary and educational purposes, including without limitation the encouragement of cooperation among the college and research libraries of the Greater New York Metropolitan area; the promotion of the professional welfare and status of college and research librarians; the encouragement of local participation in national issues concerning academic and research libraries and librarianship; the advancement of standards of library service in the academic and research libraries of this region; and the mentoring of librarians new to the profession.
-Furthermore, the Chapter seeks to find common ground with educators in the advancement of those causes that promote the objectives of the organization.
+The Chapter is organized exclusively for charitable, scientific, literary and educational purposes, including without limitation the development of a diverse, equitable, inclusive and accessible professional community to support academic and research librarians and library workers in the New York Metropolitan Area; provision of substantive and responsive programming, meaningful and sustained opportunities for professional development, forums for ongoing dialog via structured and casual networking, professional mentorship, and leadership opportunities.
 The association is not organized for pecuniary profit or for financial gain and no part of its assets or net earnings shall be distributed to, or inure to the benefit of, its members, officers, or any other private individual.
 Reasonable compensation, however, may be paid for services rendered to or for the association in furtherance of its purposes.
-Notwithstanding any other provision of these bylaws, the association, shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of its charitable, scientific, literary or educational purpose.
+Notwithstanding any other provision of these Bylaws, the association, shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of its charitable, scientific, literary or educational purpose.

 ARTICLE V MEMBERSHIP AND DUES